Are you feeling gloomy and depressed or overwhelmed by all the bad news in your life?

 Hirshel Jaffe, called The Running Rabbi says, “For over 20 years as a rabbi, before my illness, I had helped others through crisis.
 I was supposed to have all the answers.
 Yet when I got sick, I discovered I didn’t have them.
 I felt confused, frightened and desperate.
 My experience with serious illness has made me want to share with you what I’ve learned.
 When my physicians noticed how depressed I was in the hospital, they said, ‘Be a rabbi—go and counsel other patients.’
 That made me feel important again.
 My friends fighting cancer and other diseases tell me the same thing: Helping others cope is the one good thing they can do, the one good thing they feel qualified to do, and the one good thing they find real fulfillment in doing.”

-Following are some comments on the value of ‘volunteering’:
+Following are some comments on the value of helping others.
+Here are three ways volunteering can help you feel less gloomy and depressed:

-Help us Lord to forget about ourselves and reach out and care for others.
+Help us Lord to forget about ourselves for a brief time and reach out and care for others.
 Amen.